rsgalloway/envstack/README.md

 # Tests

-Unit tests can be run using pytest (note: some tests fail on win32 currently)
+Unit tests can be run using pytest (note: some tests fail on win32 currently).
+Make sure you don't have any local .env files that may intefere with the unit tests.

 ```bash
 $ pytest tests -s